 - Click the Run button in Xcode and when the app appears in the Simulator, select the Write a Review option;

 - Type text into the App Name text field first, and then type in the text view afterwards.
-Notice as soon as you type the first character into the text view, the Share button is disabled!
+Notice as soon as you type the first character into the text view, the Share button is enabled!

 - Try deleting all the characters in one of the controls and then the other to see the Share button get enabled and disabled.

 If you were building this app for a client, you may show them the app to get some feedback after adding this new functionality.
 At this point, what if the sponsor tells you a zero star rating is not acceptable (just as in the App Store)?
 Now you need to change the app to ensure the Share button is not enabled until a rating is selected.

 I'd like you to think about what you would have to do if you had simply copied the code that checked for an empty text field and text view from the appNameChanged: method and pasted it into the textViewDidChange: method.
 Now you would have two places where you would have to add code that checks if the user selected a rating for the app!
 This is not the kind of app you want to create.
 It is far better to do what we have done in this post and create a separate method that can be called from the appNameChanged: and textViewDidChange: methods, because there is only one place where we have to change the code.

 Creating high quality apps is both a science and an art.
 The effort you put into creating a well-designed app will pay itself back in dividends many times during the life of your app.
 I recommend you read through books such as Code Complete to learn even more great coding practices and elevate your app development skills!